lammps/lammps/doc/src/python.rst

 Python interpreter.
 The *file* keyword gives the name of a file containing Python code, which should end with a ".py" suffix.
 The code will be immediately loaded into and run in the "main" module of the Python interpreter.
+The Python code will be executed in parallel on all MPI processes.
 Note that Python code which contains a function definition does not "execute" the function when it is run; it simply defines the function so that it can be invoked later.